DevExpress/testcafe/docs/articles/templates/selectors/selector-options.md

 </html>
 ```

-When a selector with `visibilitycheck` enabled is tested for an element existence or the number of matching elements, invisible elements also count.
+When you use a selector with `visibilityCheck` enabled to determine if an element exists or to count matching elements, TestCafe also takes into account invisible elements.

 ```js
 const count = await Selector('div', { visibilityCheck: true }).count;